-To ensure that solar workers are well-equipped to carry out this work safely and to a high standard, we are working with installers, industry associations, unions, regulators and Registered Training Organisations (including TAFEs) to expand training and accreditation.
+To ensure that solar workers are well-equipped to carry out this work safely and to a high standard, we are working with installers, industry associations, unions, regulators and TAFES/Registered Training Organisations (RTOs) to deliver industry training tailored to the solar industry.

 Compulsory training – 1 July 2020

 By 1 July 2020, it will be mandatory for all workers participating in the Solar Homes Program to have undertaken or be enrolled to undertake Work safely in the solar industry VU22744.

 Over the life of the Solar Homes program, Solar Victoria will provide $9 million to develop a subsidised, comprehensive training and workforce development strategy for the solar industry.

 Everything you need to know to navigate the Solar Homes Program, from approved products to audits.